-- Offer psychosocial support through arts for accompanied and unaccompanied minors to help them start a post-traumatic resilience process, strengthen their coping mechanisms, and promote their social, emotional, cognitive and motor development;
+- offer psychosocial support through arts for accompanied and unaccompanied minors to help them start a post-traumatic resilience process, strengthen their coping mechanisms, and promote their social, emotional, cognitive and motor development;

-- Ensure all refugee and migrant children, including unaccompanied and separated children, have access to quality formal education, including enrolment in regular classes in public primary schools of Una-Sana Canton, together with their peers from the local community;
+- ensure all refugee and migrant children, including unaccompanied and separated children, have access to quality formal education, including enrolment in regular classes in public primary schools of Una-Sana Canton, together with their peers from the local community;

-- Ensure that girls on the move can exercise their right to education and have an equal access to quality and inclusive education.
+- ensure that girls on the move can exercise their right to education and have an equal access to quality and inclusive education.

-Beneficiaries expected during the duration of the project (April 2021-December 2022)
+Effective beneficiaries during the duration of the project (April 2021-December 2022)

-Between April 1st 2021 – March 31st 2022, also with Alta Mane support, Save the Children has organized the following activities:
+Between April 1st, 2021 – December 31st, 2022, also with Alta Mane support, Save the Children has organized the following activities:

-- 85 minors on the move (aged 6-15) participated to the HEART Summer Camp in July-August 2021, and 61 minors on the move (aged 5-16) located inside the Borici TRC participated to the HEART Winter School (January 2022), which ended up with an exhibition at the Bihać Cultural Center, gathering 16 people (principals, teachers, politicians and media) from the local community, during which 50 arts-works produced by the young beneficiaries have been exhibited.
+- 244 children, out of which 143 with a migration background, (aged 5-17) participated to the HEART Summer Camp in June-August 2021-2022, and 61 minors on the move (aged 5-16) located inside the Borici TRC participated to the HEART Winter School (January 2022), which ended up with an exhibition at the Bihać Cultural Center, gathering 16 people (principals, teachers, politicians and media) from the local community, during which 50 arts-works produced by the young beneficiaries have been exhibited.